 RADM Schvede commanded the Estonian Navy from 2007-2012.
 In 2012 he was appointed as the Deputy Chief of Staff, Operations at the HQ of the Estonian Defence Forces (EDF).
 From 2013 until 2016 he served as the Chief of Staff of the HQ of EDF.
 In August 2016 he was appointed as the Estonian Military Representative to NATO and EU.

-CDRE Schvede was promoted to the rank of Commodore in February 2015.
+RADM Schvede was promoted to the rank of Rear Admiral in February 2020.
 He speaks English and Russian.
-CDRE Schvede is the recipient of the Estonian Order of the Cross of the Eagle and a number of other awards.
+RADM Schvede is the recipient of the Estonian Order of the Cross of the Eagle and a number of other awards.